How to Get to Yudanaka & Shibu Onsen

 To reach Yudanaka and Shibu Onsen from the Jigokudani Monkey Park is straight-forward.
 Take the Nagaden local bus toward Yudanaka Station and either disembark at Shibu Onsen or continue onto Yudanaka Station.
 The journey to Shibu Onsen will take around 7 to 10 minutes and cost JPY190 while heading to Yudanaka Station takes 15 minutes and costs JPY310.
 Alternatively, you can walk from the park – around 25 minutes to Shibu and 45 minutes to Yudanaka.

-Take the local bus – Shiga Kogen Line – from Shiga Kogen Yamanoeki Bus Station – to Yudanaka Station and then follow the directions above.
+Take the local bus – Shiga Kogen Bus line – from Shiga Kogen Yamanoeki Bus Station – to Yudanaka Station and then follow the directions above.
+Visitors heading to Yudanaka and Shibu from Joshinetsu Kogen National Park should also follow the same directions.
+There are bus stops located across the resort/national park with the Yamanoeki Bus Station acting as the central transport hub.

 Located around the mid-point on the Nagano Dentetsu Line, getting from Obuse to Yudanaka and Shibu Onsen is easy.
 Simply take the limited express from Obuse Station bound for Yudanaka – 20 min / JPY710.